rafaelcpalmeida/UsefulScriptsCollection/README.md

 It's a quite simple script but allows me to save a few lines of commands, just that stupid. :smile:

+I've tested this in:
+- Mac OS X

 ### Instructions

 - Download the script to your computer